IowaDave/8266-Firmware-for-MakerBit/README.md

 ### Step 3: the Under-Over-and-Around Wires

+The project needs a wire from each of the digital pins on the 8266 to its respective row on the Companion Board.
 This is where builders get to start using their imagination.
-The project needs a wire from each of the digital pins on the 8266 to its respective row on the Companion Board.
-Figure 4 illlustrates routing some of them under the 8266 then up over the Logic Level Shifter.
+Arrange the wiring so as to please the eye.

+Figure 4 illlustrates routing some of the wires under the 8266 then up over the Logic Level Shifter.

 The design here takes advantage of the fact that the I2C SDC and SDA pins have a dual purpose.
 They operate also as digital pins D1 and D2, respectively.
-This means we can take their signal off the rows where they already connect to the Logic Level Shifter.
+This means we can take their signal from the rows where they already connect to the Logic Level Shifter.

 It is difficult to see in the photo, but there are actually 2 wires coming off the upper-left corner of the Shifter.
 They lie atop one another and wrap around before passing up over the resistors.